johnnolan/johnnolan.dev/src/random/articles/debugging-javascript.md

 ## console.table

-This is beautiful and so under used.
-Again used like console.log but it will instead display your object in the console as a table view.
-If you are wanting to log out an array or complex object, try this first, it is infinitely better to be able to see the data rather than console.log
+Used like console.log but it will instead display your object in the console as a table view.
+If you are wanting to log out an array or complex object, try this first, it is infinitely better to be able to see the data rather than `console.log`.

 `console.table(jsonObject);`